talent-garden/dp-api-docs/source/includes/_booking.md

 Parameter | Description
 --------- | -----------
-ID | The ID of the book to retrieve
+id | The id of the book to retrieve.